-The Centre will operate safer recruitment practices including conducting online searches/ digital screening of potential candidates, and ensuring appropriate DBS and reference checks are undertaken according to part three of Keeping Children Safe in Education, September 2023 .
-Red Balloon has a separate Safer Recruitment policy that should be read in conjunction with this policy and provides greater detail regarding the organisation's commitment to ensuring that no one working for the organisation poses any threat whatsoever to the welfare of its children.
+The Centre will operate safer recruitment practices including conducting online searches and digital screening of potential candidates and ensuring appropriate DBS and reference checks are undertaken according to part three of KCSIE 2023.
+Our Safer Recruitment policy that should be read in conjunction with this policy and provides greater detail regarding our commitment to ensuring that no-one working for the organisation poses any threat whatsoever to the welfare of its students.

-All interviewing panels will include at least one person who has undertaken up to date safe recruitment training, and all recruitment processes will be overseen by an appropriately trained member of staff.
+All interviewing panels will include at least one person who has undertaken up-to-date safe recruitment training, and all recruitment processes will be overseen by an appropriately trained member of staff.